Guide to Film Photography

 35mm Range-Finder Camera

-Range-finder cameras resemble the three dollar disposable film cameras that you can buy at a local store and were once the standard for most range-finder 35mm film cameracameras before the SLR camera.
+Range-finder cameras resemble the three dollar disposable film cameras that you can buy at a local store and were once the standard for most cameras before the SLR camera.
 The viewfinder on this camera is often to the side and above the camera lens, causing the parallax error.
 Subjects at a great distance are not affected by the parallax error, but as the subject gets closer the parallax error becomes larger and the photographer is forced to compensate by moving the camera.
 Until you use this type of camera often, it is very difficult to shoot subjects close-up.

 As such, any photography beginner would have more success learning with an SLR camera.
 As he or she begins to learn photography techniques and tips and the process, then moving on to another camera, such as medium format or large format cameras, will work.